jarmokivekas/tuamk-thesis/doc/main.md

 parameter in the way eg. CIC roll-off can be, although they can be corrected for using DSP after the fact.

 \clearpage

 # CONCLUSION

+The initial goal of the work done for this thesis was to develop a radio spectrum monitoring system using a National Instruments USRP.
+The spectrum monitoring system that was implemented was tested and implements the features it was intended to.
+Much of the benefit in the work done was not in the implementation itself but in the process thereof: in researching available tools, figuring out how to integrate them, and learning how software-define radio ecosystems work on a lower abstraction level.
+Running into issues and unexpected measurement results during the development process prompted several tangential projects into researching what configuration parameter or circuit is the root cause behind some phenomenon.
+Much of that knowledge is applicable in other software-defined radio and general RF system even outside the context of spectrum monitoring.